mlrun/mlrun-setup/README.md

 # MLRun Setup

-Utility for installing MLRun service locally or over Kubernetes
+Utility for installing MLRun and auxiliary services locally or over Kubernetes

 This utility can be executed from Python or use one of the packaged binaries (one per OS) in the releases tab